- If you’re ready to start using cannabis for pain, Dr. June Chin can help.

-Because of the female hormone, estrogen, women are more sensitive to the effects of chemical compounds.
+Because of estrogen, women are more sensitive to the effects of chemical compounds.
 In cannabis, that includes both cannabinoids and terpenes.
 But that’s particularly true of THC.
 As women, we go through several distinct physiological changes during our lifetime.
 Those stages drastically alter the amount of estrogen in our systems.
 Understanding how cannabis can play a part in regulating hormonal flux and easing these transitions can be a health and wellness revelation for women.

 Do you have any advice for women who are concerned about cannabis stigma?